What is unconscious bias?

 Unconscious bias refers to the implicit attitudes or stereotypes that individuals unconsciously hold about certain social groups.
 These biases can influence our decisions and actions without our conscious awareness, often leading to unfair or discriminatory treatment.
 Unconscious biases can be based on various factors such as race, gender, age, and disability, among others.

 In the context of human resources (HR), unconscious biases can have a significant impact on various aspects of the employee lifecycle, including recruitment, performance evaluations, promotions, and even termination decisions.
 For example, a recruiter may unconsciously favor candidates who come from similar socio-economic backgrounds, potentially excluding qualified individuals from different backgrounds.
-Similarly, unconscious biases in performance evaluations can lead to unequal opportunities and hinder the career progression of certain individuals.
+Similarly, unconscious biases in performance evaluations can lead to indirect discrimination, or unequal opportunities and hinder the career progression of certain individuals.

 The key challenge for HR professionals is to recognize and mitigate unconscious biases within the workplace.
 This can be achieved through awareness training, implementing blind recruitment processes, and fostering a culture of diversity and inclusion.